UBS Oconnor LLC Invests $2.94 Million in Physicians Realty Trust (NYSE:DOC)

-UBS Oconnor LLC bought a new position in Physicians Realty Trust (NYSE:DOC) in the 4th quarter, according to the company in its most recent filing with the SEC.
-The institutional investor bought 165,300 shares of the real estate investment trust’s stock, valued at approximately $2,942,000.
-UBS Oconnor LLC owned approximately 0.08% of Physicians Realty Trust at the end of the most recent reporting period.
+UBS Oconnor LLC bought a new position in shares of Physicians Realty Trust (NYSE:DOC) during the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund bought 165,300 shares of the real estate investment trust’s stock, valued at approximately $2,942,000.
+UBS Oconnor LLC owned 0.08% of Physicians Realty Trust as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of DOC.
-Chiron Capital Management LLC bought a new position in Physicians Realty Trust during the third quarter valued at about $25,000.
-Sound Income Strategies LLC grew its position in Physicians Realty Trust by 72.9% during the fourth quarter.
-Sound Income Strategies LLC now owns 1,473 shares of the real estate investment trust’s stock valued at $26,000 after buying an additional 621 shares during the period.
-AGF Investments LLC bought a new position in Physicians Realty Trust during the fourth quarter valued at about $29,000.
-NEXT Financial Group Inc bought a new position in Physicians Realty Trust during the fourth quarter valued at about $40,000.
-Finally, Sowell Financial Services LLC grew its position in Physicians Realty Trust by 61.1% during the fourth quarter.
-Sowell Financial Services LLC now owns 3,344 shares of the real estate investment trust’s stock valued at $60,000 after buying an additional 1,268 shares during the period.
-Hedge funds and other institutional investors own 91.93% of the company’s stock.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+JPMorgan Chase & Co. lifted its position in shares of Physicians Realty Trust by 1.5% in the 4th quarter.
+JPMorgan Chase & Co. now owns 2,051,869 shares of the real estate investment trust’s stock valued at $36,524,000 after acquiring an additional 29,531 shares in the last quarter.
+Truist Financial Corp lifted its holdings in shares of Physicians Realty Trust by 31.4% in the fourth quarter.
+Truist Financial Corp now owns 190,258 shares of the real estate investment trust’s stock valued at $3,386,000 after purchasing an additional 45,466 shares in the last quarter.
+Voloridge Investment Management LLC acquired a new stake in shares of Physicians Realty Trust in the fourth quarter worth $1,357,000.
+Cim Investment Mangement Inc. purchased a new position in shares of Physicians Realty Trust during the fourth quarter valued at $592,000.
+Finally, Cetera Advisor Networks LLC raised its position in Physicians Realty Trust by 29.2% during the fourth quarter.
+Cetera Advisor Networks LLC now owns 18,627 shares of the real estate investment trust’s stock valued at $332,000 after buying an additional 4,205 shares during the period.
+91.93% of the stock is owned by institutional investors and hedge funds.

+The business also recently declared a quarterly dividend, which will be paid on Friday, April 16th.
+Shareholders of record on Friday, April 2nd will be given a $0.23 dividend.
+The ex-dividend date of this dividend is Wednesday, March 31st.
+This represents a $0.92 dividend on an annualized basis and a dividend yield of 5.03%.
+Physicians Realty Trust’s dividend payout ratio is currently 92.93%.

-Several research firms recently weighed in on DOC.
-Zacks Investment Research upgraded shares of Physicians Realty Trust from a “sell” rating to a “hold” rating in a research report on Monday, March 1st.
-Jefferies Financial Group upgraded shares of Physicians Realty Trust from a “hold” rating to a “buy” rating and increased their target price for the stock from $18.00 to $20.00 in a research report on Wednesday, January 13th.
-Finally, Morgan Stanley upgraded shares of Physicians Realty Trust from an “equal weight” rating to an “overweight” rating and set a $20.00 target price for the company in a research report on Monday, March 22nd.
-Five investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus price target of $19.70.
+DOC has been the subject of a number of research reports.
+Morgan Stanley upgraded Physicians Realty Trust from an “equal weight” rating to an “overweight” rating and set a $20.00 price objective for the company in a research report on Monday, March 22nd.
+Zacks Investment Research raised shares of Physicians Realty Trust from a “sell” rating to a “hold” rating in a research report on Monday, March 1st.
+Finally, Jefferies Financial Group upgraded shares of Physicians Realty Trust from a “hold” rating to a “buy” rating and increased their target price for the stock from $18.00 to $20.00 in a research report on Wednesday, January 13th.
+Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Physicians Realty Trust currently has a consensus rating of “Buy” and a consensus price target of $19.70.

-Physicians Realty Trust (NYSE:DOC) last announced its quarterly earnings results on Thursday, February 25th.
-The real estate investment trust reported $0.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.18).
-Physicians Realty Trust had a return on equity of 3.37% and a net margin of 20.65%.
-On average, sell-side analysts predict that Physicians Realty Trust will post 1.05 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, April 16th.
-Stockholders of record on Friday, April 2nd will be issued a $0.23 dividend.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 5.10%.
-The ex-dividend date is Wednesday, March 31st.
-Physicians Realty Trust’s payout ratio is 92.93%.

 Physicians Realty Trust is a self-managed healthcare real estate company organized to acquire, selectively develop, own and manage healthcare properties that are leased to physicians, hospitals and healthcare delivery systems.
 The Company invests in real estate that is integral to providing high quality healthcare.